 - Applicants must also submit a student copy of all of their transcripts to the Health Careers Admissions assistant.

-- It is strongly recommended that you personally track your specific program application through the Welcome Center, (313) 317-6525.
+- It is strongly recommended that the student personally track the requirements for admission to the program through the Health Careers Advisor located in the Welcome Center, (313) 317-6806.

 - Students are strongly encouraged to monitor their program admission status via the WebAdvisor Program Evaluation link.

 - It is imperative that all student contact information such as phone numbers and addresses is kept current through the Registration office.
 If we are unable to contact you, we then will move to the next qualified applicant.

 - Students are qualified when all of the program’s admission criteria have been satisfied.